• Diversity, Inclusion, and Accessibility

 • Open a campus dialogue on racial issues.
 Show a commitment to an inclusive campus by holding forums on supporting underrepresented students.
 Provide opening remarks and attend the entire program.

-• Create a diversity committee to identify how the institution can be more inclusive.
+• Create a diversity committee to identify how your institution can be more inclusive.
 Include student leaders and faculty and staff from a cross-section of departments, such as security, athletics, academic affairs, study abroad, and specific colleges or academic units.

 • Revise performance review and recruiting systems to diversify faculty and employees.
 For example, create minority recruitment and mentorship programs.
 Consult an employment lawyer.

 • Create and publicize an online or telephone bias reporting system.
 Work with legal counsel to determine how your institution can best respond to problems identified.
-For example, as part of an October 2019 settlement, the University of Michigan replaced its bias response team, tasked with investigating incidents, with a campus climate support team, tasked with providing support to targets of campus bias.

 • Stay responsive on social media.
 Work with public relations experts to craft a measured and prompt response to the first signs of social media unrest.
 Continue to monitor social media as the situation progresses.
 Respond when appropriate.

-• Provide diversity training to students and employees.
+• Provide optional diversity training to students and employees.
 While training can impart greater understanding, it also can have adverse effects by focusing on potential liability or judging participants.
 Program effectiveness is critical.
 Before implementing a training program, review evidence of its effectiveness.

 More From UE